Client Retention · For Professional Firms

 are the ones you stop showing up for.

-StoneBrief keeps your best clients close — a quarterly publication under your firm’s own name, written and produced by us, that puts your firm in front of your book four times a year.
+StoneBrief keeps your best clients close — a quarterly publication under your firm’s own name, plus fall planning invitations and a year-end card, written and produced by us.
+One program that keeps your firm in front of your book all year.

 They don’t leave over price, or over the quality of the work.
 They leave the firm that goes quiet between filings.